emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 flowcell are generally not archived after the initial processing).
 Yet the spirit of this rule is that data should be as "pure" as possible when they are stored.
-If derivations occur, they should be documented by also archiving relevant code and intermediate data sets.
+If derivations occur, they should be documented by also archiving relevant code and intermediate datasets.

 The US National Ecological Observatory Network (NEON) handles this issue with a schema for various "levels" of data products that pertain to the amount of